Chapter 9. Handling package management history

 Revert a single DNF transaction by using the

-dnf history undo
+dnf history undocommand. -

 Revert all DNF transactions performed between the specified transaction and the last transaction by using the

-dnf history rollback
+dnf history rollbackcommand.

-.
+Downgrading RHEL system packages to an older version by using the dnf history undo and dnf history rollback command is not supported.
+This concerns especially the selinux, selinux-policy-*, kernel, and glibc packages, and dependencies of glibc such as gcc.
 Therefore, downgrading a system to a minor version (for example, from RHEL 9.1 to RHEL 9.0) is not recommended because it might leave the system in an incorrect state.

 9.2.1.
-Reverting a single DNF transaction
+Reverting a single DNF transaction Copy linkLink copied to clipboard!

-You can revert steps performed within a single transaction by using the dnf history undo
+You can revert steps performed within a single transaction by using the dnf history undo command:

 -